-The recently passed Coronavirus Aid, Relief, and Economic Security (CARES) Act places special requirements on companies that report your payment information to credit reporting companies.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act places special requirements on companies that report your payment information to credit reporting companies.
 These requirements apply if you are affected by the coronavirus disease pandemic and if your creditor makes an agreement (called an “accommodation” in the Act) with you to defer a payment, make partial payments, forbear a delinquency, modify a loan, or other relief.

 How your creditors report your account to credit reporting companies under the CARES Act depends on whether you were current or already delinquent when the agreement is made.

 - If your account is current and your creditor agrees to a partial payment, skipped payment, or other accommodation, the creditor will report that you are current on your loan or account.
 This applies only if you are meeting the terms of the agreement.

 - If your account is already delinquent and your creditor agrees to the accommodations described above, the creditor will continue reporting the delinquent status until you bring the account current.
 (Once you bring the account to current status, the creditor must report that you are current on your loan or account.)